pharringtonp19/housing-and-homelessness/docs/methods/index.md

 ### **Language Models**

 Bengio et al. (2003) highlight the challenge of learning probability distributions over high dimensional discrete spaces and the **need** to generalize.
 It emphasizes how the task of gernalization is equivalent to transfering probability mass.
+Randford et al. (2018) describe how the curse of dimensionality at that the task level (dataset, objective), make an explicit multi-task approach infeasible.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; border: 2px solid black; padding: 10px;">